 The module The EU as a Global Player consists of two units:

 In The EU as a Global Player: External Relations, Trade and Development Policy students will gain an overview of external relations, trade and development policy which will discuss the role of the EU in global affairs and analyse its potential to use this role.

 The second units deals with the EU-US relations: The seminar will analyze historical and current relations between the EU and the US.
 Alternatively, students can enroll for a seminar on EU-Asia relations.

 For the module European Public and Privat Management II students choose from:

-Applicants must hold a German or international degree (qualified bachelor) in Public Policy/ or Management, Economics or Business, Political Science or Law or a comparable degree of the German mark “Good (2)” or ECTS grade “B”.
+Applicants must hold a German or international degree (qualified bachelor) in public policy or management, economics or business, political science or law or a comparable degree of the German mark “Good (2)” or ECTS grade “B”.
 Fluency in English is required and must be demonstrated (by students whose native language is not English) with the TOEFL exam (minimum of 220 points computer-based or 560 paper-based) or an equivalent test like the IELTS (at least 6,0).
-The complete application documents can be submitted anytime, students will be accepted for the wintersemester between January and May (non-European) or July (European) before classes start.
-Thus, the earlier you apply, the higher your chances to be accepted.
-There is a waiting list for applications which arrive after this date.

 Applications must include: a registration form, a curriculum vitae, proof of his/ her university degree, a letter of recommendation from an employer/ university teacher, an essay outlining the candidate’s interest in the programme and career goals, the address and telephone number (e-mail address, if available) to which all correspondence should be sent.
 Thorough knowledge of and/or interest in international, intercultural and European topics must seem convincing As far as the candidate has work experience, e.g. within international organizations and firms or in the Foreign Service, this will be considered during the selection process.